 You will usually receive notification via email from your course coordinator or they will contact you to make alternative arrangements.

 Please ensure that you complete all of these steps by the deadline (three weeks prior to the examination period or prior to your assessment due date).
-Contact the Examinations Office or Student Assist for more information
+Contact the Examinations Office or Student Wellbeing for more information

 Equity graduation arrangements can be made for students whose scheduled graduation ceremony clashes with their religious convictions.

-If you have a graduation ceremony that is scheduled at the same time as one of your obligatory religious Holy days then alternative arrangements can be made.
+If you have a graduation ceremony that is scheduled at the same time as one of your obligatory religious holy days then alternative arrangements can be made.
 This may be an alternative graduation ceremony that is scheduled at a different time that does not clash with your religious events or festivals.
 Please note that only obligatory religious events can receive religious equity.
-For all religious equity requests you will need to contact Student Assist.
+For all religious equity requests you will need to contact Student Wellbeing.

 Ask a recognised leader from your religious community to write a letter or email that explains the religious reasons why you are unable to attend the graduation ceremony at the scheduled time.

-Gather student and ceremony information including:
+Must include student and ceremony information including:

 Student name and ID